bbc/bbcrd_vault_collection/docs/identity_modules.md

 > Vault server details and credentials as per the [conventions for
 > administrative roles and modules](./ansible_provisioning_conventions.md).

-Re-running this module with a different set of users or policies (but the same group name!) will result in access rights being added or removed as appropriate.
+Re-running the module with a different set of users or policies (but the same group name!) will result in access rights being added or removed as appropriate in a declarative way.